-- A. Off-street loading shall be provided as follows. - 1.
-Off-street loading berths shall be provided in accordance with the following schedule:
+A. Off-street loading shall be provided as follows.

-(Gross Square Footage Gross Square Footage At A At Which First Off-Street Which Each Additional Use I oading Berth is Required Loading Berth is Required Manufacturing and Wareho ouse 5,000 40,000 Storage 10,000 25,000 Commercial, Wholesale 10,000 40,000
+Gross Square Footage At Which First Off-Street Loading Berth is Required Gross Square Footage At Which Each Additional Loading Berth is Required

+Manufacturing and Wareh ouse 5,000 40,000

+Storage 10,000 25,000

+Commercial, Wholesale 10,000 40,000